KxSystems/docs/docs/ref/value.md

 ---
-title: value – Reference – kdb+ and q documentation
+title: value | Reference | kdb+ and q documentation
 description: value is a q keyword that returns the value of a named variable, or metadata.
 author: Stephen Taylor
-keywords: kdb+, metadata, q, value,
 ---
 <div style="float: right">
 <i class="fas fa-wrench fa-5x"></i>